 eliciting emotions, asserting that she/he had had supernatural insights.
 Then,

 declaring that the cold weather was about to end, he/she predicted the upcoming springtime.
 When

 her/his forecast came true, his/her followers declared her/him a wise leader, conferring him/her

 Leaders that could take better care of their followers were favored along with loyalty

 to the tribe.
-This process may well have been a driving force favoring enhanced intelligence as
+This process may well have been a driving force favoring enhanced intelligence

-well as the use of music for tribal cohesion.
+and self deception, as well as the use of music for tribal cohesion.